We are currently experiencing technical difficulties and are working hard to resolve them. Thank you for understanding.

 •Cell phone/ Internet

-When is the last time you checked your actual cell phone and internet fees?
+When did you last check your cell phone and internet fees?
 Find the previous six months of each bill.
-Average out how much you are using in terms of data, minutes and texting.
+Average out how much you use in terms of data, minutes and texting.
 You may be paying too much by being set up under a package that is way too big!
 You can call your provider and ask to switch packages.

-You can also price shop and look at other service providers who might offer a better deal to cut costs.
+You can also price shop and look at other service providers offering a better deal to cut costs.

 •Advertising